Buy Bitcoin & Cryptocurrency in Canada

 Key points:

-- Capital Gains Tax: 50% of profits from selling or trading cryptocurrency are taxable
+• Capital Gains: 50% of profits from selling or trading cryptocurrency are taxable

-- Income Tax: Staking rewards, mining, and airdrops are taxed as income
+• Income Tax: Staking rewards, mining income, and airdrops are all taxed as regular income at your marginal rate

-- Record Keeping: Track every transaction including cost basis, dates, and values
+• Record Keeping: Track every transaction including purchase price, dates, and amounts.
+Thorough records are essential.

-- Tax Software: Use tools like Koinly or Coin Ledger to automate reporting
+• Tax Software: Manual tracking is tedious and error-prone.
+Tools like Koinly or Coin Ledger automate the process.